 The Elephant Foot Yam has high nutritional value and health benefits.
 It comes from the Amorphophallus paeoniifolius plant.
 The Elephant Yam’s flower is sometimes called stinky lily, because of the order it gives off after it has bloomed.

-The Elephant Yam is a tuber or root vegetable and it commonly mashed or fried and added to curries.
+The Elephant Yam is a tuber or root vegetable and it is commonly mashed or fried and added to curries.
 It can also be fried to make chips.
 Also, the Suran vegetable stems and leaves are sometimes fried and eaten as well.
-In the Philippines the Jimikand is known as pongapong and the leaves and stems are eaten as well.
+In the Philippines, the Jimikand is known as pongapong and the leaves and stems are eaten as well.

 The Elephant Foot Yam in Tamil is known as the Senai Kilangu plant or the Senai Kizhangu plant.

 Elephant Foot Yams can be packed with nutrition.
 Let’s look at some of the Elephant Foot Yam benefits below.

 You can check out 13 Things to Know About Elephant Foot Yam (Suran, Jimikand, Elephant Yam) for commonly asked questions and more things to know.